+- Addition of 29 new entities to the list of entities associated to Russia's military-industrial complex set out in Annex IV to Decision 2014/512/CFSP (including Russian entities involved in the development, production and supply of electronic components, and entities registered in Uzbekistan and Singapore involved in the circumvention of trade restrictions).

+- New export controls on dual-use and advanced technologies: expansion of the list of items which contribute to the development or production of Russia's military systems, including:

+- o Chemicals;

+- o Lithium batteries;

+- o Thermostats;

 - o DC motors and servomotors for unmanned aerial vehicles;

 - o Machine tools; and

 - o Machinery parts.

 - New export bans on EU industrial goods: further restrictions on exports of goods which could contribute to the enhancement of Russian industrial capacities, including:

 - Machinery and parts;

 - o Construction-related goods;

 - o Processed steel;

 - o Copper and aluminium goods;

 - o Lasers; and

-- o Batteries.
+- Batteries.

 - Further restrictions on imports of goods generating significant revenues for Russia (estimated at €2.2 billion per year certain exceptions and transitional periods are provided for), such as:

-- Liquefied propane gas;
+- o Liquefied propane gas;

 - o Pig iron and spiegeleisen;

 - o Copper wires;

 - o Aluminium wires;

-- o Foil;
+- o Foil:

 - o Tubes; and

 - o Pipes.

 - Addition of Switzerland to the list of partner countries applying a set of restrictive measures on imports of iron and steel from Russia, and a set of import control measures that are substantially equivalent to those of the EU (established by Decision 2014/512/CFSP and Council Regulation (EU) No 833/2014).

 - New import ban on liquified petroleum gas (LPG) (estimated at over €1 billion per year) with a 12-month transitional period.

 - Tightened G7+ oil price cap: introduction of a notification obligation for the sale of tankers to any third country, as well as require more detailed attestation requirements.

 - Strengthened information sharing for the enforcement of the price cap mechanism: Strengthened information sharing between the Commission, with the support of the European Maritime Safety Agency, and the Member States to identify vessels and entities carrying out deceptive practices, such as ship-to-ship transfers used to conceal the origin or destination of cargo and manipulations of the automatic identification system (AIS), while transporting Russian crude oil or petroleum products.

 - Broadening of the transit ban through Russia of dual-use goods and technologies to certain goods and technology which could contribute in particular to the enhancement of Russian industrial capacities.

-- New notification requirements for the transfer of funds out of the EU from EU entities directly or indirectly owned by more than 40% by Russians or entities established in Russia.

-- Ban on Russian nationals from owning, controlling or holding any posts on the governing bodies of the legal entities or bodies providing crypto-asset wallet, account or custody services to Russian persons and residents.

-- Extension of the existing prohibition on the provision of services to the provision of software for the management of enterprises and software for industrial design and manufacture to the Russian government or Russian companies.